Sandoval Promoted to Assistant Director of Strength & Conditioning

 Favre spent seven months as the strength and conditioning coach for the High Desert Mavericks, a Class A affiliate of the Arizona Diamondbacks during the 1998 season.
 He also worked with the Major League organization as an intern during spring training.
 Prior to his position with the Diamondbacks, Favre was an undergraduate and graduate assistant strength and conditioning coach at Arizona State University (1996-98), working with the football (1996 Pac-10 champions, 1997 Rose Bowl, 1997 Sun Bowl), baseball, softball, tennis, track and field, soccer, basketball, swimming, golf and wrestling teams.

-Favre was an infantry soldier with the United States Army from August 1989 to February 1992, where he served in combat operations during Operation Desert Storm.
+Favre was an infantry soldier with the United States Army from August 1989 to February 1992, serving in combat operations during Operation Desert Storm.
 In addition, Favre also served in the Colorado Army National Guard from 2005-07.

-In addition to his current duties, Favre is also involved with several national governing bodies, to include: National Strength & Conditioning Association - Certification Committee, Advisory Committee for Military Fitness Readiness, CSCS Exam Development Committee, Advisor for Coaching Performance Committee, Chair of Collegiate Strength Coach's Special Interest Group, along with the United Kingdom Strength & Conditioning Association - Certification Assessor and Member of Editorial Panel.
+In addition to his current duties, Favre is also involved with several national governing bodies, to include: National Strength & Conditioning Association - Certification Committee, Advisory Committee for Military Fitness Readiness, CSCS Exam Development Committee, Advisor for Coaching Performance Committee, Advisory Board member for Volt Athletics (replaces the SIG chair), along with the United Kingdom Strength & Conditioning Association - Certification Assessor and Member of Editorial Panel.
 He regularly presents on sports performance related topics at both the national and international levels.
 Favre has also been published in numerous journals, magazines and newspapers.

-Favre and his wife, Bridget, have two children, Lindsay and Liam.
+Favre and his wife, Bridget, have three children, Lindsay, Liam and Matthew.